anton-lam/toop-virtualagent/README.md

 1. Navigate to this directory in your choice of terminal
 2. npm i
 3. create `.env` file with sendGrid API key (attached in email).
 An example can be seen in file `.sample.env`.
 Be sure it's named `.env` and not `env`!
+4. npm run build
-4. npm run dev
+5. npm run dev
-5. run the ui [repository](https://github.com/anton-lam/toop-virtualagent-ui) and access it via the website (the ui accesses this api at localhost:3000)
+6. run the ui [repository](https://github.com/anton-lam/toop-virtualagent-ui) and access it via the website (the ui accesses this api at localhost:3000)

 ## features
 So far I have completed